OwdLabCows/futils/README.md

 This tool sets run on Linux.

-You have to install FFmpge and some Python packages.
+You have to install FFmpeg and some Python packages.

 ## FFmpeg